Nimitz sailor hospitalized, two others detained after incident at Naval Base Kitsap

-BREMERTON, Wash. — Three sailors assigned to the aircraft carrier USS Nimitz were involved in an alleged stabbing at Naval Base Kitsap, as confirmed by Public Affairs Officer Tim Pietrack.
+BREMERTON, Wash. — Three sailors assigned to the aircraft carrier USS Nimitz were involved in an incident at Naval Base Kitsap, as confirmed by Public Affairs Officer Tim Pietrack.

 One sailor was sent to Harborview Medical and is currently in stable condition.
 Two other sailors are being held in pre-trial confinement at Joint Base Lewis-McChord.